/ Registrar's Office

 Dan 267* Ballet, Pointe 1

-*Recommended if you did not take pointe in high school.
+*Recommended only if you have previous training with pointe.
 If you'd like to take it, indicate that at the end of your survey.

 SAMPLE FALL SCHEDULE